 These tilted shelves make it easy for little kids to see what’s inside each box—and put things back easily.
 Plus, with 16 bins in varying sizes, you can organize a wide range of toys: a bin for action figures, one for dolls, a couple for outdoor toys (like baseballs, footballs and soccer balls), and so on.
 Whether you take the extra step to label what each bin is used for is your call.

-OK, you can’t spring for a Carrie Underwood-caliber closet for your kid (or yourself…yet), but this house-shaped armoire is a great stand-in.
-With storage shelves on one side and a clothing rack on the other, all of your son or daughter’s dress-up clothes can be kept in order.
-Bonus: It comes with a built-in vanity and step stool for getting ready.
+OK, you can’t spring for a Carrie Underwood-caliber closet for your kid (or yourself…yet), but this open armoire is a great stand-in.
+With storage boxes underneath, a shelf on top and hanging space in between, all of your son or daughter’s dress-up clothes can be kept in order.
+Bonus: It has mirrored sides, so it’s like a vanity and closet in one.

 7. LEGO Storage Brick Drawer